benji-cannot-code/fast-vc-chromium-benchmark-run-4/docs/updater/protocol_3_1.md

 contents, and can supply them if requested.
 This is used during installation to transmit alternate branding or seeded configurations to the application. `data` objects have the following members:
+ *   `name`: The type of data lookup to perform.
+The only known supported value is "install".
+Default: "".
  *   `index`: The key to look up on the server.
 Default: "".

 #### `disabled` Objects (Update Check Request)